Why study Hispanic Studies at Warwick?

 What opportunities are there to study abroad?

-A Level ABB, including any modern foreign language.
+A Level ABB including A Level in any modern or classical language

-International Baccalaureate 34 points, including 5 at Higher Level in any modern foreign language.
+International Baccalaureate 34 points, including 5 at Higher Level in any modern or classical language

 Access Courses Access to HE Diploma (QAA-recognised) including appropriate subjects with distinction grades in level 3 units.
 Candidates must demonstrate required language skills.